Executive

 and customer service pressures generated by a competitive market;

-Update Renos consumer protection ordinance to include
+• Update Reno’s consumer protection ordinance to include

 stringent customer service standards.
 These standards must include: